 Identify scientific concepts and research methods of population health, along with the basic processes, approaches, and interventions that identify and address the major health-related needs and concerns of populations.
 Analysis of project implementation such as planning, assessment and evaluation.
-Prerequisite: KINE 2350, KINE 3350, KINE 3351, KINE 3352, KINE 3353, and KINE 3354.
+Prerequisite: KINE 2350, KINE 3351, KINE 3351, KINE 3353, and KINE 4353.
+Minimum GPA of 2.5 required to enroll in the course.